First Aid for Water Choking: What to do if Choking on Water

 What to do when choking on saliva?

-Try to cough gently to clear your airway, as this may help dislodge the excess saliva.
+Try to cough gently to clear your airway, as this helps dislodge the excess saliva.
 If possible, spit out the excess saliva into a tissue or a nearby container to remove it from your mouth and prevent further choking.
 If you continue to experience difficulty or the situation worsens, consider seeking medical attention or contacting a healthcare professional for guidance.
 Choking on saliva is usually a temporary and manageable issue, but it's essential to respond calmly and effectively to ensure your safety.

 Can you die from choking on water or saliva?